NeiloErnesto89/project1-ux/README.md

 ### Content

 I typed all of the content myself.
 The following links were used as my biblography/reference point of information.
-Some quotes/headlines in the Footer(s) were taken directly from the source and used, as mentioned underneath.
-All of the environmental facts/tips/hacks on my site where taken and adapted from a myriad of renowned websites where I found the information and I provided the links.
-In some instances I used a direct quotes or titles as my quip, such as here: [direct headline from this article by the Guardian saying "just 100 companies responsible for 71% of global emissions, study says"](https://www.theguardian.com/sustainable-business/2017/jul/10/100-fossil-fuel-companies-investors-responsible-71-global-emissions-cdp-study-climate-change)
+Some quotes/headlines in the **Footer** were taken directly from the source and used such as [direct headline from this article by the Guardian saying "just 100 companies responsible for 71% of global emissions, study says"](https://www.theguardian.com/sustainable-business/2017/jul/10/100-fossil-fuel-companies-investors-responsible-71-global-emissions-cdp-study-climate-change).
+All other environmental facts/tips/hacks on my site where taken and adapted from a myriad of renowned websites, where I found the information and I provided the links.
+As mentioned some instances I used a direct quotes or titles as my quip.

 ### References - Links